Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Statistics on Prescription Drug Use, Misuse, and Addiction

-In the past, opioid painkillers have been responsible for or connected to more than 16,000 deaths in a single year.[2]
+In 2020, opioid painkillers were associated with over 16,000 overdose deaths in a single year in the United States.[2]
 Many more have succumbed to opioid-related deaths year after year.

 Effects of Prescription Drug Abuse